 Outside injury recovery, it’s generally said that an hour’s massage every 4-6 weeks is adequate for physical maintenance and general wellbeing, but if you can fit in treatments more regularly, there’s no reason not to.

 Afterall, unlike exercise, there’s no limit to how much massage you can receive.

 In terms of how to find a suitable therapist, I would recommend doing some research.

 First, find out their qualifications or experience, but also be sure to read their bios or any ‘About Me’ pages, which will give you a better idea of where their interests and passions lie within their chosen field.
 (For instance, someone who works solely with sports teams may not initially seem like someone who works with the mental side of massage but reading where their interests lies may indicate otherwise.)

 In the UK, we live in a society where touch is usually reserved for only those closest to us and even then, it may not be a common part of our lives.

-As Mental Health Awareness Week brings ways to decrease anxiety and increase well-being into the spotlight once more, perhaps its time we stopped considering Massage an indulgence, but another equally useful therapeutic tool in our self-care repertoire.
+Perhaps it’s time we stopped considering Massage an indulgence, but another equally useful therapeutic tool in our self-care repertoire.